who-knows-inc/whoknows_variations/README.md

 ## Initializing Playwright

 Playwright has already been initialized in this repository.
-This section is if you want to try fresh (you could do it in another folder in this very repository if you would like to test it out).
+This section is if you want to start out fresh (you could do it in another folder in this very repository).
 Otherwise, jump to the next section.

 Follow the tutorial from the documentation: